Mr Creosote: Synopsis

 Creosote is then led to his table and, once seated, starts projectile-vomiting, generally failing to hit the provided bucket.
 The floor quickly becomes covered in vomitus, and so do the cleaning woman and the maître d's trousers.
-Creosote listens patiently while the restaurant's appetizers are read out to him by the maître d', and after vomiting on the menu held open in front of him, he orders :
+Creosote listens patiently while the restaurant's appetisers are read out to him by the maître d', and after vomiting on the menu held open in front of him, he orders every item on the menu :